Docker Stack Management

 To deploy a new version across your fleet in batches:

-# Update the app_tag in nodes.vgo, then:
+# Update the app_tag in envoys.vgo, then:

 vigocli envoys push --all